-However, due to COVID-19, we are currently seeing most of our clients via telehealth using a HIPAA-compliant version of Zoom.
-While getting used to telehealth was an adjustment at first, we’ve found that most of our clients actually prefer telehealth over in-person sessions.
+However, due to COVID-19, we find that most of our patients prefer virtual visits.
+While getting used to telehealth was an adjustment at first, it seems to be the new “normal” for many healthcare providers.
 It often times means less time needed to take off from work, no sitting in Dallas traffic (wohoo!), and more convenient hours that fit your busy schedule.

 We are currently offering a variety of days and times for telehealth appointments in an effort to try provide options for everyone’s busy schedules!
 We offer daytime and evening hours, but of course these tend to fill up very quickly!
 We are always happy to provide a note for school or work to document your absence if needed – just ask!

 I’ve never seen a dietitian.
 What should I expect in a nutrition counseling session?

 Your first appointment will last approximately 75-90 minutes and follow-up appointments typically last 45-60 minutes.
 Your initial session includes a comprehensive nutrition assessment including reviewing medical & family history, weight history, diet history, food allergies/intolerances, current nutrition-related concerns, and what goals you want to set for our work together.
 Based on your assessment, your dietitian will recommend a plan of care and set up your next session.
 Follow-up appointments will include exploring nutrition-related challenges and wins since the last session, additional nutrition education, nutrition recommendations, and support.